-His epic innings for a World XI against Australia at the MCG at New Year in 1972, when he was at full mood by scoring 254 of the finest runs you will ever see.
+His epic innings for a World XI against Australia at the MCG at New Year in 1972, when he was in the full mood, by scoring 254 of the finest runs you will ever see.
 He was a genius at work against some of the best bowlers in the world.
 It was described by Bradman as ‘probably the greatest exhibition of batting ever seen in Australia’.

 So, perhaps that side of things did not do his game any harm.
 His 26th and last Test century against England at Lord’s in 1973 was apparently scored after a night on the tiles.
 In contrast to today’s hard-headed world where winning and stats are everything.
 There was a certain romance about the way he played to entertain.

-He was largely un-coached.
+He was largely uncoached.
 Born in humble circumstances in Barbados, he was brought up as one of seven children by his widowed mother.
-When he was five, his father having been killed in the war while serving on a merchantman that was torpedoed in 1942.
-Moreover, one of his brothers died with an accident with a Kerosene lamp.
+When he was five, his father having been killed in the war while serving as a merchantman that was torpedoed in 1942.
+Moreover, one of his brothers died in an accident with a Kerosene lamp.
 His brave mother strongly holds the family, and hence, 14 years old Garry was a gopher in a furniture factory.
-That trouble days could not de-motivate him to playing cricket.
+That trouble days could not demotivate him to play cricket.

 When Garfield Sober’s record eventually fell, to Brian Lara in Antigua in 1994, he was on hand to witness the handing over of the baton to his young protege.
 It is hard to imagine that he could ever have played differently to the way he did.
 But he was profoundly affected by the death of his West Indies teammate Collie Smith in a car accident in 1959 when Sobers was at the wheel.